-- Ken Chlouber - This is an out-and-back course that primarily covers dirt and gravel roads with some pavement. - The entire course is open for pre-riding with the exception of the private property just past the Twin Lakes Dam to the Lost Canyon Road.
+- Ken Chlouber

+- · This is an out-and-back course that primarily covers dirt and gravel roads with some pavement. - The entire course is open for pre-riding with the exception of the private property just past the Twin Lakes Dam to the Lost Canyon Road.
 You can access the Lost Canyon Road and the Columbine Mine by taking Road 398 from Granite or County Road 30 from Hwy 82.
 Check our Facebook page for current course conditions. - Race Management will try to keep vehicles off the course, but this is not always possible.
-ALWAYS BE PREPARED FOR AUTOMOBILES ON THE COURSE. - From Twin Lakes to the halfway point is an extremely demanding grind up to the heavens.
+ALWAYS BE PREPARED FOR AUTOMOBILES ON THE COURSE. - There is NO public access across the Twin Lakes Dam, only registered athletes will be allowed on the Twin Lakes Dam during the Leadville Trail 100 MTB. - From Twin Lakes to the halfway point is an extremely demanding grind up to the heavens.
 As you travel uphill, you must stay to the right, never cut corners, and yield to the downhill riders.
 Columbine Mine Aid Station, located at 12,600 feet, is the halfway point. - Miles 48 through 52 are above timberline. - Make safety your top priority when you begin the descent from Columbine Mine, as there will be riders traveling both directions.
 As you travel downhill, you must stay in control and on the right side of the road.
 Extra caution here will cost a little time, but inattention could end your race.
 Be aware and alert. - · Any course changes will be covered during Friday's mandatory final briefing.

-COURSE MARKING AND DIRECTION
+COURSE MARKING & DIRECTIONS